nimishakarnatak/nimishakarnatak.github.io/content/authors/admin/_index.md

 interests:
   - Human-Computer Interaction
   - Healthcare and Wellness Technologies
-  - Accessibility and Inclusivity Technologies and Spaces
+  - Accessible and Inclusive Technologies and Spaces
   - Human-AI Interactions
   - ICT4D
   - Applications of Large Language Models in HCI